Tommycik/Progetto_PP_TC_Blob/README.md

 Choose option 1 to generate the CSV.
 Choose option 2 to create and display `risultato_blobs.png`.

-## Result interpretation
+## Results interpretation

 The benchmark contains two different comparisons.
-OpenMP speedup shows the benefit of CPU thread parallelism.
-CUDA speedup includes the effect of GPU execution and the timing scope implemented by the project.
+OpenMP speedup shows the benefit of OpenMP parallelism.
+CUDA speedup includes the effect of the GPU faster execution but also of the overhead.
 Block-shape results must be compared at the same resolution and threshold.

 A faster block layout at one resolution is not automatically the best layout for every workload.
 Image dimensions, occupancy, memory access direction and fixed launch overhead can change the preferred configuration.